campuscode/rails-guides-pt-BR/source/getting_started.md

 is the line `belongs_to :article`, which sets up an Active Record _association_.
 You'll learn a little about associations in the next section of this guide.

-The (`:references`) keyword used in the bash command is a special data type for models.
+The (`:references`) keyword used in the shell command is a special data type for models.
 It creates a new column on your database table with the provided model name appended with an `_id` that can hold integer values.
 To get a better understanding, analyze the `db/schema.rb` file after running the migration.